 On January 2, 1982, Jennifer was born premature and lifeless.
 Nevertheless, her parents did not lose hope.
 They did not pray a complicated prayer with formal language.
 Their prayer was simple.
 They humbly prayed, “Jesus help.”
 After the doctors had given up all hope for Jennifer’s survival and began focusing their attention on her mom, she began to cough like a little kitten.
 Jennifer was alive.

 Although Jennifer experienced many difficulties in the weeks that followed, God performed a miracle.
-The doctors said Jennifer would be nothing more than an illiterate vegetable, even if she survived.
+The doctors said Jennifer would likely have cognitive difficulties, even if she survived.
 God had a different plan.
 Jennifer graduated from the University of Florida with a Bachelor of Arts degree in English, and then she earned a 4.0 GPA when completing her Master of Science degree in English Education through Nova Southeastern University.
 Jennifer is living proof that when God performs a miracle, He does it right!

 Some of her greatest joys are helping others, spending time with her family, and seeing the world.
 Jennifer is an avid traveler.
 She and her dad enjoy every opportunity they have to sail on a cruise ship, fly on a plane, or ride along the rails.
 Still, the one thing she enjoys most is giving to others.
 Jennifer and her family have taken hundreds of pounds of supplies to an orphanage in Roatan, Honduras.
 Now she is praying that God would open the door for her to go on another missions trip in accordance to His perfect will.
 Jennifer says there is nothing like exploring the beauty of God’s creation all around the world, and at the same time, bringing joy to the faces of little children.
 All of her life, Jennifer has strived to bring joy to others, even amid the times when her own joy has momentarily faded.